bluesky2006/cur8or/README.md

 - 🔍 Unified search across two museum APIs (Cleveland Museum of Art & Art Institute of Chicago)
 - 🖼️ Filter by image availability for cleaner browsing
+- 🖱️ Interactive exhibition view with hover overlays and artwork modals
 - ➕ Add or remove artworks to a personal exhibition collection
+- 💾 Persistent exhibition and search state using Context + localStorage
 - 🔗 Visit artwork entries directly on each museum’s website for more information
 - 🎨 Responsive grid layout for search results
+- 🌙 Background slideshow for empty state screens — a curated visual atmosphere
+- 💡 Accessibility-friendly UI with proper ARIA roles, keyboard navigation and focus states
 - 🧠 Normalised data model for consistent cross-museum data
-- 💡 Accessibility-friendly UI with proper ARIA roles, keyboard navigation and focus states
-- 🌙 Background slideshow for empty state screens — a curated visual atmosphere
+- 🧩 Modular React components and a clear, type-safe architecture
 - 🪶 Lightweight, server-side rendered pages for fast initial load and SEO-ready metadata
-- 🧩 Modular React components and a clear type-safe architecture (TypeScript throughout)
-- ⚡ Session-based persistence (via Context API)

 ## 🧑‍💻 Tech Stack